 Edited by Ann M. Martin

 Dog stories from nine popular and award winning authors, including Pam Muñoz Ryan, Mark Teague, Margarita Engle, Matt de la Peña and Jon J Muth.
 These stories are bite sized bits of dogs literature for the reader who doesn’t want to commit to a whole novel just now.

 By Elizabeth Fensham

 A kid’s relationship with a new dog doesn’t always get off to a great start.
-Eric can’t imagine why his dog Ugly doesn’t like him, but he is sick of it.
+Eric can’t imagine why his dog Ugly doesn’t like him, but he is sick of the whole business.
 He is on the verge of running away from home to avoid the problem when he turns to his friends and his grandfather to help him turn the situation around.
-It’s a lighthearted read, with cartoon illustration and a humorous voice.
+It’s a lighthearted read, with lively illustrations and a humorous voice.

 I appreciate the way that Eric’s ideas don’t always work right away in this book.
 In order to mend the relationship with Ugly, he has to grow as much as Ugly does.

 By Dori Hillstad Butler